NXT Deadline (2025)

-The 2025 NXT Deadline (stylized as DEADL1NE), also promoted as NXT Deadline: San Antonio, is an upcoming professional wrestling livestreaming event produced by WWE.
-It will be the fourth annual Deadline held for wrestlers from the promotion's developmental brand NXT.
-The event will take place on Saturday, December 6, 2025, at the Boeing Center at Tech Port in San Antonio, Texas and will be the first Deadline to broadcast on Netflix in international markets.
-The event is based around the Iron Survivor Challenge for men and women, a 25-minute five-person match in which a wrestler attempts to score the most falls in order to win and earn a match for the NXT Championship and NXT Women's Championship, respectively.
+The 2025 NXT Deadline (stylized as DEADL1NE), also promoted as NXT Deadline: San Antonio, was a professional wrestling livestreaming event produced by WWE, held primarily for wrestlers from the promotion's developmental brand, NXT, alongside talent from partner promotion Total Nonstop Action Wrestling (TNA) and WWE subsidiary Lucha Libre AAA Worldwide.
+It was the fourth annual Deadline and took place on Saturday, December 6, 2025, at the Boeing Center at Tech Port in San Antonio, Texas.
+This event marked the first Deadline event to livestream on Netflix in international markets.

+Five matches were contested at the event, including its signature matches: the men's and women's Iron Survivor Challenges, where each 25-minute, five-person match required competitors to score the most falls, via pinfall, submission, or disqualification, to earn a guaranteed championship match at NXT: New Year's Evil.
+The winner of the men's Iron Survivor Challenge was Je'Von Evans, while the winner of the women's Iron Survivor Challenge was Kendal Grey.
+Also, Oba Femi defeated Ricky Saints to win the NXT Championship in the opening bout.
+The event featured the first WWE livestreaming event match for former TNA wrestler Joe Hendry after signing with WWE and the return of Tony D'Angelo after a five-month hiatus.
+This was also the final Deadline to air on Peacock in the United States, as The CW and ESPN Unlimited acquired the rights to broadcast NXT's livestreaming events in April 2026.

 Production

 Background

-Deadline is an annual professional wrestling livestreaming event held in December by the American promotion WWE for its developmental brand NXT since 2022.
-The event is based around the Iron Survivor Challenge for both the men and women, which is a five-person match in which a wrestler attempts to score the most falls before the 25-minute time limit (the "deadline") expires to earn a future match for the NXT Championship and NXT Women's Championship, respectively.
+Deadline is an annual professional wrestling livestreaming event held in December by WWE for the NXT brand, WWE's developmental brand, since 2022.
+The event is based around the Iron Survivor Challenge for both the men and women, which is a five-person match in which a wrestler attempts to score the most falls, via pinfall, submission, and disqualification, before the 25-minute time limit expires to earn a future match for the NXT Championship and NXT Women's Championship, respectively.

-On October 25, 2025, at Halloween Havoc, WWE announced that the fourth Deadline would be held on Saturday, December 6, 2025, at the Boeing Center at Tech Port in San Antonio, Texas.
-The event will be available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This marks the first Deadline to livestream on Netflix following the WWE Network's merger under the service in January in those areas.
+On October 25, 2025, at Halloween Havoc, WWE announced that the fourth Deadline would be held on Saturday, December 6, at the Boeing Center at Tech Port in San Antonio, Texas, United States.
+The event was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
+This marked the first Deadline to livestream on Netflix following the WWE Network's merger under the service in January in those areas.